brewaa/stellar-checkout/README.md

 It's a javascript plugin with a responsive UI so it will work on any web site in modern browsers.

+> This project is a work in progress and may contain bugs and defects.
+Use at your own risk.

 ## Installation

 ```